marcusolsson/obsidian-plugin-docs/docs/settings.md

 ## Provide default values

 When the user enables the plugin for the first time, none of the settings will have been configured yet.
-You can handle that by providing default values for any missing settings.
+The example above provides default values for any missing settings.

-To understand how the example does this, let's look a little closer at this code:
+To understand how this work, let's look a little closer at this code:

 ```ts
 Object.assign(DEFAULT_SETTINGS, await this.loadData())